Services in Kauhaneva-Pohjankangas National Park

 Lodging in the Surrounding Area

-- More information on accommodation in the surrounding area can be found on the website of the municipality of Karvia (karvia.fi, in Finnish) and the town of Kauhajoki (kauhajoki.fi).
+- More information on accommodation in the surrounding area can be found on the website of the municipality of Karvia (karvia.fi, in Finnish) and the town of Kauhajoki (kauhajoki.fi, in Finnish).

-- There are no special services for the disabled in the National Park.
+- There are no special accessible services in the National Park.

 - Kyrönkangas summer road which goes through the National Park is accessible by wheelchair, recommendably with assistance.
 The duckboards on the mires are narrow, and therefore not suitable for wheelchair users.